-Well, we’ve seen it all.
+We’ve seen it all.
 During this time of the year, maintaining your sanity is critical, especially if you’re making an impact on client brands.
-And because we’ve seen it all, we can testify that the holidays don’t have to be as stressful if you focus on what you can control.
+And because we’ve seen it all, we can testify that the holidays don’t have to be stressful.

 Schedule Out in Advance